Site icon Gleason Tax Advisory

 Newlywed Tax Tips

-2. Make sure you update your address and name properly with the social security administration office.
+2. Make sure you update your address and name properly with the Social Security Administration office.
 The IRS identifies you with your name and social security number.
 If they do not match, you will have a difficult time filing your tax return without it being rejected.

 3. If you and your spouse are employed, it is important to review the withholdings from your paychecks.
 As I stated before, your combined incomes may bump you into the next tax bracket.
-This means you may need to increase your withholdings to decrease the amount you owe April 15th.
+This means you may need to increase your withholdings to decrease the amount you owe on April 15th.

 4. Itemized deductions may not have been available when you were filing separately, but now it could be an option.
 Being able to itemize instead of using the standard deduction may mean a large tax savings.
 Learning whether or not itemizing is an option allows you to plan for tax time more effectively by keeping track of new allowable deductions.